 After not having travelled for 2 years, you might have lost touch on all things travel-related.
 It might be a distant memory by now, but we’re here to remind you of the money changers in Singapore who offer the best exchange rates.
 You’re welcome.

-Yet there are so many people who still go to money changers based on convenience, just because it’s near the office or on the way home.
+Trust me, you do not want to be one of those who still go to money changers based on convenience, just because it’s near the office or on the way home.
 The worst culprits are those who change money only when they reach the airport (…).
+Guilty as charged?

 If it’s a small amount, that’s fine.
 But if you’re changing above $1,000, then it becomes pretty important to compare exchange rates if you want to save money.

 Imagine that for every $1,000, Money Changer A gives you US$730 while Money Changer B gives you US$700.
 The difference is US$30.
 Doesn’t sound like much right?
-Not true – US$30 could get you a Secret Hollywood tour, an Airbnb apartment for a night or a Sunset BBQ dinner at Griffith Park with $5 to spare.
+Not true – US$30 could get you a Secret Hollywood tour or a Sunset BBQ dinner at Griffith Park.

 So, to help you get more bang for your buck, we’ve scoured the best money changers in Singapore and can recommend those with the best exchange rates.

 13 best money changers in Singapore for good exchange rates

 |The Arcade||Raffles Place||EUR, GBP, JPY, MYR, THB, TWD, USD|

 |Mustafa Foreign Exchange||Little India||CNY, HKD, IDR, INR, MYR, PHP, RMB|

 |Marina Square||City Hall|